 System Information Leak: Internal

-As in the previous case, to mitigate this type of error present in different parts of the code (figure 29, figure 30, figure 31 and figure 32Figure ), any printout that may reveal important or risky security information must be changed.
+As in the previous case, to mitigate this type of error present in different parts of the code (Figure ), any printout that may reveal important or risky security information must be changed.
 In some cases, the error message was changed completely (figure 33, figure 34 and figure 35); in others, the risky feature was removed (Errore.
-L'origine riferimento non è stata trovata.).Figure
+L'origine riferimento non è stata trovata.).In some cases, the error message was changed completely; in others, the risky feature was removed (Figure ).